Zelda II: The Adventure of Link: Plot

-Development and releases
+Development and release

-Shigeru Miyamoto, the co-creator of the original The Legend of Zelda, intended to make Zelda II: The Adventure of Link fundamentally different from its predecessor.
+Shigeru Miyamoto, co-creator of the original The Legend of Zelda, intended to make Zelda II: The Adventure of Link fundamentally different from its predecessor.
 A new team was assembled to develop the sequel, except for Miyamoto (who is credited with the pseudonym "Miyahon") as the producer and Takashi Tezuka as the story- and scriptwriter.
 Zelda II: The Adventure of Link had two directors: Tadashi Sugiyama and Yasuhisa Yamamura.
 Sugiyama is credited with the pseudonym "Sugiyan" as his first major project at Nintendo, and Yamamura is credited with his nickname "Yamahen".
 Music composer Akito Nakatsuka is credited as "Tsukasan".
+The game's combat system was influenced by Irem's arcade beat 'em up title Kung-Fu Master (1984), which Miyamoto's team ported to the NES in 1985, while the role-playing mechanics were influenced by Chunsoft's Dragon Quest (1986).

-The Adventure of Link was originally released on the Japan-only Family Computer Disk System (FDS) before its worldwide release.
-During 1988, a shortage of ROM chips prevented Nintendo from releasing games according to their original schedules.
-The delayed products included The Adventure of Link, while the company was preparing to release Super Mario Bros.
-2 for the Western audience and decided to delay Super Mario Bros.
-3 to 1990 shortly after its release.
+The Adventure of Link was originally released for the Japan-only Family Computer Disk System on January 14, 1987, followed by the Nintendo Entertainment System in PAL regions on September 26, 1988, and in North America on December 1, 1988.
+A shortage of ROM chips in 1988 prevented Nintendo from releasing games according to their original schedules; the delayed products included The Adventure of Link, while the company was preparing to release Super Mario Bros.
+2 for the Western market and decided to delay Super Mario Bros.
+3 to 1990 shortly after the former's release.
 Like the first Zelda game, the FDS version appears to be an earlier version of the game, with a few obvious differences.
-In the FDS version the dungeons are all gray or green, whereas in the English cartridge release, each dungeon has a unique color.
+In the FDS version, the dungeons are all gray or green, whereas in the English NES release, each dungeon has a unique color.
 The two dungeon bosses Carrok and Volvagia (the latter being named Barba in the NES release) have different graphical appearances.
 The game over screen in the English version features the silhouette of Ganon from the chest up, with the text "Game Over/Return of Ganon", whereas the FDS game over screen is a plain black screen with the text "Return of Ganon/The End".

 There are some slight additions and differences in the dungeons.
 Due to the Disk System's additional sound chip, the NES conversion lost some musical elements, especially from the title screen.
 On the main map, the icons denoting attacking monsters look different.
 The most significant change is the spending of experience points, as Link's three attributes cost the same, unlike the worldwide release.
-Leveling up is very different on the FDS version, as the saved game on the disk will only let the attributes levels go as high as whatever is set the lowestfor example, if Life is at 5, Strength is at 4, and Magic is at 1, then it will save all as level 1.
+Leveling up is very different on the FDS version, as the saved game on the disk will only let the attributes levels go as high as whatever is set the lowest - for example, if Life is at 5, Strength is at 4, and Magic is at 1, then it will save all as level 1.